(I may earn a small commission from the products mentioned in this post.)

 If you want to read more, I found the best wedge pillow for after knee replacement and wrote about it.

-No. 6 Walking Poles or a Cane
+No. 6 Hiking Poles or a Cane

 Whether you’re a young guy/gal or a senior like me, the early days after surgery will take a toll on you.
 Your balance will be slightly off as you manage the pain from TKR.
 The pain will gradually subside and your body should quickly adjust to its new knee.
-Even months after recovery you’ll want some support and that’s why walking poles are a must-have item after knee replacement.
+Even months after recovery you’ll want some support and that’s why hiking poles are a must-have item after knee replacement.

 Even patients in top shape shouldn’t be ashamed of using a little help.
 A cane in the weeks following surgery will help take some pressure off the knee – although it will put more pressure on your arm.